 What Is NemoClaw?
 NVIDIA's AI Agent Play, Explained

-Short answer: NemoClaw is not for you.
+NemoClaw is not for individual users.
 Not if you're a founder running a startup.
 Not if you're evaluating AI agents for personal productivity.
-NemoClaw is for Salesforce, Cisco, and Adobe.
-It's infrastructure for companies that build enterprise software - a platform they'd use to add agent capabilities to their own products.
+NemoClaw is for Salesforce, Cisco, and Adobe — and 17+ companies that have already adopted it.
+It's infrastructure for companies that build enterprise software.

 That distinction matters, and most of the coverage misses it entirely.